buley/personal/src/content/weaknesses.md

 # Weakness

-> *“It is not the mountain we conquer, but ourselves.” — Sir Edmund Hillary*
+> *“It is not the mountain we conquer, but ourselves.” -- Sir Edmund Hillary*

-> *"Our strength grows out of our weaknesses." — Ralph Waldo Emerson*
+> *"Our strength grows out of our weaknesses." -- Ralph Waldo Emerson*

-*Awareness of limitations isn't about correction—it's about strategic adaptation.
+*Awareness of limitations isn't about correction--it's about strategic adaptation.
 The goal isn't to dull the blade, but to master its use.*

 I hold myself to high standards, but I recognize that my strengths come with sharp edges.